LiveLike/livelike-docs/docs/Product Guides/third-party-integrations/segment/sync-segment-audiences-with-livelike-user-groups.md

 metadata:
   robots: index
 ---
 Managing audiences across platforms doesn’t have to be a manual chore.
-Instead of adding and removing users one by one, you can now sync your Segment Audiences directly to LiveLike User Groups.
-This ensures your LiveLike groups always stay up to date with the audiences you define in Segment.
+Instead of adding and removing users one by one, you can now sync your Segment Audiences directly to your User Groups on LiveLike.
+This ensures your  groups always stay up to date with the audiences you define in Segment.

 ## Why sync audiences to groups